Relintai/pandemonium_engine_docs/tutorials/shaders/your_first_shader/your_second_3d_shader.rst

 This model of built-in functionality allows you to write complex custom shaders by changing only a few parameters.

-For a full list of render modes see the :ref:`Spatial shader reference
+For a full list of render modes see the `Spatial shader reference
 <doc_spatial_shader>`.

 In this part of the tutorial, we will walk through how to take the bumpy terrain